nharika14/meteorite-landing-analysis/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-**Explanation.** The line starts low in the early 1900s and climbs after the 1960s.
-It reaches a high point in **1979** with **3044** records.
+The line starts low in the early 1900s and climbs after the 1960s.
+It reaches a high point in **`r peak$year`** with **`r peak$n`** records.
 The main idea here is simple.
 When people look more, they find more.
 Field searches, museum uploads, and better reporting all push the line up.
-If the sky itself were sending more rocks, we would also see a clear rise in witnessed falls.
-We do not see that.
-So this picture is mostly about effort and record keeping.
-Small bumps from year to year are normal and usually tied to funding, weather, or trips that did or did not happen.
+If the sky itself were sending more rocks, we would also see a clear rise in witnessed falls but we do not see that.
+This could mean that the increase comes from effort and record keeping not a sudden surge in meteorites landings.

+Overall, this pattern reflects human effort more than cosmic change.
+It's important to recognize that catalog completeness, institutional priorities, and funding cycles all shape what gets recorded.So, some spikes or dips may reflect recording artifacts more than physical reality.

-#### Sensitivity: remove Antarctica
+#### Sensitivity: Antarctica

 ``` r
 mets_no_ant <- mets %>% filter(lat > -60)